navidmulla60/navidmulla60/README.md

-- 👋 Hi, I’m Navid, i have completed my M.tech in Robotics in 2020, I have worked with some robotics company as a robotic intern.
-I have 8 months of working experince and TOTAL ONE YEAR of experience in ROS
+- 👋 Hi, I’m Navid, i have completed my M.tech in Robotics in 2020, I have worked with robotics company as a robotic intern.
+I have 1 years of working experince  experience in ROS
 - 👀 I’m interested in Robotics area
 - 🌱 I’m currently exploring Advance ROS (AI,VI Deep learning and computer vision)
 - 💞️ I’m looking to collaborate on mobile robots...